Resources Connection (RGP) – 3Q26 Results In-Line, But End Markets Remain Challenging

 Adjusted measures represent non-GAAP financial measures.
 Refer to our reconciliation of non-GAAP financial measures to the most closely related GAAP measure included in this document.

-Kelly also reported that on November 3, its board of directors declared a dividend of $0.075 per share.
-The dividend is payable on December 3, 2025 to stockholders of record as of the close of business on November 19, 2025.
+Kelly also reported that on February 10, its board of directors declared a dividend of $0.075 per share.
+The dividend is payable on March 11, 2026, to stockholders of record as of the close of business on February 25, 2026.
+In addition, Kelly executed share repurchases of $10.0 million during the fourth quarter of 2025 as part of the previously announced, board approved share repurchase program.

-In conjunction with its earnings release, Kelly has published a financial presentation and will host a live webcast of a conference call at 9 a.m.
-ET on November 6 to review the financial and operation results from the quarter.
+In conjunction with its earnings release, Kelly has published a financial presentation and will host a live webcast of a conference call with financial analysts at 9 a.m.
+ET on February 12 to review the results from the quarter and answer questions.
 The presentation and a link to the live webcast will be accessible through the Company’s public website on the Investor Relations page under Events & Presentations.
 The webcast will be recorded, and a replay will be available within one hour of completion of the event through the same link as the live webcast.

 About Kelly®

 Kelly Services, Inc. (Nasdaq: KELYA, KELYB) helps companies recruit and manage skilled workers and helps job seekers find great work.
 Since inventing the staffing industry in 1946, we have become experts in the many industries and local and global markets we serve.
-With a network of suppliers and partners around the world, we connect more than 400,000 people with work every year.
-Our suite of outsourcing and consulting services ensures companies have the people they need, when and where they are needed most.
+With a network of suppliers and partners around the world, we connect approximately 375,000 people with work every year.
+Our suite of outsourcing and consulting services and solutions ensures companies have the people they need, when and where they are needed most.
 Headquartered in Troy, Michigan, we empower businesses and individuals to access limitless opportunities in industries such as science, engineering, technology, education, manufacturing, retail, finance, and energy.
-Revenue in 2024 was $4.3 billion.
+Revenue in 2025 was $4.3 billion.
 Learn more at kellyservices.com.

 KLYA-FIN